riki343/slate/source/index.html.md

 Key       | Type     | Description
 --------- | -------- | -----------
-success   | string   | It signifies successful completion of the request message   | string   | message to client
+success   | bool     | It signifies successful completion of the request message   | string   | message to client

 ## (WS) Send Message